ivanleomk/ML-Notes/Machine Learning with PyTorch and Scikit-Learn.md

 ## Pytorch

 Pytorch relies on building out a computation graph to derive relationships betwen tensors from the input all the way to the output.
+It's useful for helping us to work with multiple devices easily and compute the gradients of the loss with respect to the NN weights.

+### Modules

+In cases where we want to define a new layer that isn't supported by PyTorch, we can define a new class with the `nn.Module` class.

-### Dataloaders
+### DataLoaders

-We can use Data Loaders in order to easily access and batch data.
+We can use DataLoaders in order to easily access and batch data.
 There are two ways to do this

 1. Pass a generator over to Pytorch's `Dataloader`
 2. Define a custom `Dataset` object and then pass it over to a `DataLoader`